dans3367/Authentik2/UNSUBSCRIBE_IMPLEMENTATION.md

 No additional configuration required!

-## Removed/Deprecated
+## Integration Benefits

-The old unsubscribe handlers in the main cardprocessor-go server (port 5004) are still functional but can be removed if desired.
-The new dedicated server provides better separation of concerns.
+By integrating unsubscribe into the main cardprocessor-go server:
+- Single server handles all birthday card operations
+- Simplified deployment and maintenance
+- Shared database connection pool
+- Unified logging and monitoring

 ## Benefits